Getting it Back

 So, on the drive home I said to myself out loud, on a bit of a loop, “Don’t worry Mummy, everyone forgets things sometimes, it’s no big deal, you can pop back and get it.”
 Forget the kids in the back of the car, this was great therapy for me!

-So he has got the be kind to me bit, he has copied it and is (sometimes) kind to me.
-I just hope it becomes ingrained, so that he is automatically kind to himself as he learns, develops and faces the inevitable challenges life brings.
+So biggest has got the be kind to me bit, he has copied it and is (sometimes!) kind to me.

 So go and be kind to yourself.
 Put on that kettle, Run that bath.
-And most of all, say nice things.
+And most importantly of all, say nice things to yourself (out loud and in your head!).